 I mean, can anything make you feel more festive than wandering around a Christmas market?
 I’m talking fairy lights, a cup of mulled cider and being fully wrapped up a giant scarf and hat.
 I’ve already been to the Manchester Christmas markets on open day and I do think they are some of the best in the country.

 Not only Christmas markets but even just heading out to see the Christmas lights sets off that little festive spirit in me.
-Quite a few gardens have light specials on but just head into the centre of town and have a look!
-I’ve not been into central yet to look at the lights but it’s definitely on the cards for December.
-I mean, Canary Wharf is basically a winter wonderland at the moment, there’s a Christmas tree no matter where you look!
+Quite a few gardens have lights on which is magical to see.
+I always walk past and keep saying to myself that I need to hire an electrician to get outdoor plug sockets installed on my house so that I can decorate too.
+If, like me, you’re one of those people with Christmas light envy, head to the homepage of a local electrician and get your lights sorted asap!
+Outdoor plug sockets are surprisingly easy to install, so it’s really not as big a chore as you think.
+Once you’ve decorated, head into the centre of town and have a look at the lights there!
+I’ve not been into central London yet to look at the lights but it’s definitely on the cards for December.
+I mean, Canary Wharf is basically a winter wonderland at the moment, there’s a Christmas tree everywhere you look!

 2 Do some festive cooking